Satyricon: Reconstruction of lost sections

 Still, speculation as to the size of the original puts it somewhere on the order of a work of thousands of pages, and comparisons for length range from Tom Jones to In Search of Lost Time.
-The extant text runs 140 pages in the Arrowsmith edition.
+The extant text runs to 140 pages in the Arrowsmith edition.
 The complete novel must have been considerably longer, but its true length cannot be known.

 Statements in the extant narrative allow the reconstruction of some events that must have taken place earlier in the work.
 Encolpius and Giton have had contact with Lichas and Tryphaena.
 Both seem to have been lovers of Tryphaena (113) at a cost to her reputation (106).
 Lichas' identification of Encolpius by examining his groin (105) implies that they have also had sexual relations.
 Lichas' wife has been seduced (106) and his ship robbed (113).